 Deliver on end-to-end customer experience

 Customer experience will soon overtake price and product as the key factor that differentiates your brand from another.
-It is important for D2C brands to maintain strong customer relationships throughout the customer journey, this includes after sales service for consumer maker brands.
+D2C brands need to maintain strong customer relationships throughout the customer journey, this includes after-sales service for consumer maker brands.
 Design and optimize your website with a focus on facilitating simpler and smoother access to products and customer services.